What is a co-op?

 • All members (ie: owners) have the same amount of decision-making power (“One member, one vote”).

-• Co-ops give their profits back to members, based on how much a member uses the business, not how much they’ve invested in it.
+• Co-ops give their profits back to their members, based on how much a member uses the business, not how much they’ve invested in it.

 Let’s take a closer look.